codyc1515/ha-orion/README.md

-# Orion Network Load Management integration for Home Assistant
+# Orion Load Control integration for Home Assistant
 ## Getting started
 Add the Orion Network Load Management integration from the `Devices and services` area.